What's Coming to Netflix in April 2022

 - Bubble (2022) N – Japanese anime movie from director Tetsurô Araki.

-- Samurai Rabbit: The Usagi Chronicles (Season 1) N – Animated kids series.
+- Samurai Rabbit: The Usagi Chronicles (Season 1) N – Animated kids series based on the Usagi Yojimbo comics.

 What’s Coming to Netflix on April 29th